sijiawu/howmanysongs/README.md

 ## Notes

 - This is all experimental!
-- still figuring out the best way to scale from your quiz to the universe of songs but this is where things are at for now.
+- still figuring out the best way to scale but this is where things are at for now.